5 Great Books To Teach Beginners How To Compost

-Do you want to learn how to compost or have a family member or friend who would love to try composting at home?
+Do you want to learn how to compost at home?
 It’s easier than you might think.
-To get started, check out some of the books below that offer great introductions to composting for beginners.
+To get started, check out some of the best books on composting I’ve read for beginner and intermediate home composters.

-Two years ago, we moved into our current house.
+So you’re compost curious but aren’t sure where to start?
+I feel ya.
+Seven years ago, we moved into our current house.
 I had no experience gardening or composting.
-I struggled to keep a small house plant alive, and I barely knew what composting was.
-Needless-to-say, I was not an expert in gardening or composting.
+Heck, I struggled to keep a small house plant alive, and I barely knew what composting was.

-Moving from a very urban high-rise apartment to the outskirts of the suburbs, I looked forward to the opportunity to try my hand at gardening and composting.
+We moved from a very urban high-rise apartment in Chicago to the outskirts of the suburbs in Philadelphia, and I looked forward to the opportunity to try my hand at gardening and composting.
 I particularly liked the environmental benefits of composting to reduce waste and replenish soil quality.

 In addition to the books below, also check out my You Can Make Dirt composting series.
 I highlight regular families composting as a part of their everyday lives in a variety of locations and living circumstances.
 If you already compost and want to be featured, be sure to send me details to be considered for a feature.